pkic/pkimm/categories/key-management/_index.md

 Personnel should be formally assigned to the role based on appropriate skills, and background check to ensure that there are no external risks associated that can cause potential compromise of key management.

-Naming or assignment record should contain relevant information such as:
+Naming or assignment records should contain relevant information such as:
 - Identification of personnel
 - Role to be assigned
 - Date of appointment